-Alternating frames : Alternating the frame of a message can be a powerful tool for changework and can be used in various forms of communication, including political campaigns, advertising, and in therapy conversations.
-For example, consider a news headline that says "Tax Increase Supports
+Alternating frames : Fractionation by alternating the frame of a message can be a powerful tool for changework and can be used in various forms of communication, including political campaigns, advertising, and in therapy conversations.
+For example, consider a news headline that says "Tax Increase Supports Education Spending."

-Education Spending."
 This headline frames the tax increase as a positive thing because it is going to support education.
 On the other hand, if the headline was framed as "Tax Increase Imposes Burden on Citizens," it would have a negative connotation.
-One of the most famous and best documented speeches using fractionation with alternating frames is Martin Luther Kings "I have a dream":
+One of the most famous and best documented speeches using fractionation with alternating frames is Martin Luther Kings "I have a dream" and Steve Jobs iPhone launch presentation: